graycodesnu/Intertain/README.md

 The project should fulfill the following requirements:
 +Provide users with a fun and engaging way to spend their night in.
-+Offer a variety of entertainment options in the form of a book, movie, and board game.
++ Offer a variety of entertainment options in the form of a book, movie, and board game.
-+Allow users to select their preferred genre to ensure personalized results.
++ Allow users to select their preferred genre to ensure personalized results.
-+Utilize three web APIs to gather and generate options based on the user's selected genre.
++ Utilize three web APIs to gather and generate options based on the user's selected genre.
-+Provide users with the ability to favorite their results for future reference.
++ Provide users with the ability to favorite their results for future reference.
-+Allow users to refresh their results until they are satisfied with their options.
++ Allow users to refresh their results until they are satisfied with their options.

 ## Results